kapatheus/magento2-centos7/README.md

 sudo yum install epel-release -y
 ```

-Now that the EPEL repository is enabled, install the Nginx package with:
+Now that the Nginx repository is enabled, install the Nginx package with:
 ```bash
 sudo yum install nginx -y
 ```